Connecting to Snowflake

 - In the Add Data dialog box, select Snowflake.

 - In Connection String, enter your connection string to your Snowflake database.
 To create a connection string, see JDBC Driver Connection String.
+For example:

 - In User Name, enter your Snowflake user name.